Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

     }
 ```

-In the visualization, we want to be able to control the amount of agents that are generated.
-This is an integer number, which we allow to be changed from 10 to 100 agents in steps of one.
-The width and height of the grid will stay fixed in the simulation.
+We want to be able to control the amount of agents that are generated.
+This is an integer number, which we allow to be changed from 10 to 100 agents, in increments of one.
+The width and height of the grid will stay fixed throughout the simulation.

-We additionally introduce an option to switch between two modes of how the agents select neighbors for their letter sending.
-Both are randomly selected from a list.
-If we select reinforce as True, the choice is weighted by the number of received letters of the neighbors.
+Additionally, we introduce the option to switch between two ways in which agents select a neighbor to whom to send their letter.
+While both methods involve randomly selecting an agent from a list, when `reinforce` is set to `True`, the selection is weighted by the neighbors' number of letters received.

 ```python
 if self.reinforce == False: